 SUNY Canton is in the midst of a \$45 million athletic facilities upgrade that includes a brand new ice arena, basketball courts, field house, and swimming pool.
+The new facilities will be completed in Spring 2011.
 Just completed is a synthetic turf field and baseball field.
-This will provide our sports teams the best facilities within the National Athletic Intercollegiate Association (NAIA).
+The combination of great facilities will provide our sports teams the best training and playing options within the National Athletic Intercollegiate Association (NAIA).
 The SUNY Canton Kangaroos compete in the Sunrise Conference for men's and women's basketball, cross country, soccer; softball and baseball.
 The men's ice hockey team competes in the American Collegiate Hockey Association.

-The four residence halls were newly renovated for Fall 2008.
+The four existing residence halls were newly renovated for Fall 2008.
 They house 950 students in single rooms, doubles, triples and suites.
 Special theme floors allow students to select living and learning options best suited to their interests.
 There's even a residence hall that allows small pets.
 Chaney Dining Center provides meals for residential students, and snack bars located around the campus make it easy to grab a quick bite to eat.